-The MDTF co-finances the World Bank's Earthquake Housing Reconstruction Project (EHRP).
+The MDTF co-finances the World Bank's Earthquake Housing Reconstruction Project (EHRP) .
 The World’s Bank EHRP, provides multi-faceted support to the Earthquake Housing Reconstruction Program led by the Government of Nepal (GoN).
-In addition to financing a housing subsidy for 10% of the rural beneficiaries, the World Bank project serves as a coordinating framework to standardize housing reconstruction policy for the GoN's entire Earthquake Housing Reconstruction Program, encompassing all of the housing stock to be rebuilt irrespective of the funding sources.
+In addition to financing a housing subsidy for approximately 240,000 beneficiaries, the World Bank financed EHRP supports the provision of socio-technical assistance to all beneficiaries in 32 earthquake affected districts.
+In addition, World Bank also provides advisory and coordinating support to Government of Nepal's overall housing reconstruction project.

 The design of the Nepal Earthquake Housing Reconstruction Program is based upon key principles derived from broad international experiences and best practices of other housing reconstruction programs.
 The key pillars, upon which the program is built, include the following: